keplernetwork/kepler/doc/state.md

 # State and Storage

-## The Grin State
+## The Kepler State

 ### Structure

-The full state of a Grin chain consists of all the following data:
+The full state of a Kepler chain consists of all the following data:

 1. The full unspent output (UTXO) set.
 1. The range proof for each output.